paulodiovani/blog.diovani.com/technology/_drafts/2025-06-19-writing-a-resume-with-latex.md

 ### The do-it-yourself way

-If you, OTOH, prefer to write your resume from top down, create a file with named `Your_Name_Resume.tex` (e.g. `Tony_Stark_Resume.tex`) and start writing.
+If you, on the other hand, prefer to write your resume from the top down, create a file with named `Your_Name_Resume.tex` (e.g. `Tony_Stark_Resume.tex`) and start writing.

 Of course, this post would not be complete without a step-by-step tutorial, so we'll be creating a simple example resume below, using a fantasy character, and explaining some of the concepts behind Tex and LaTeX.

-I'm not going into deep about each syntax or command.
+I'm not going into detail about each syntax or command.
 For more details, check the LaTeX documentation at [The LaTeX Project][LaTeX], the [Overleaf Documentation], or package-specific documentation on [CTAN].

 #### The document preamble